belongtothenight/ACN_Code/hw4_libtrace_setup/readme.md

 You will be able to select different parts of the options listed in [./config.ini](./config.ini) file to install/re-install or remove after initial run is completed.

-If you want to make sure things are running correctly, you can check the [Demo](#demo) section for the video links and log files, and [Debug](#debug) section for common issues and solutions.

 ## Installation

 To use this script, clone this repository, navigate to this directory, and run the setup script: